rijulgupta4/CVCML/README.md

 ## Current Interpretation

-The final model is best understood as a transparent retrospective experiment in infection-prevention review prioritization.
-It is not a diagnostic model and is not ready for deployment.
-The project contributes an auditable example of how cohort construction, outcome definition, leakage control, calibration, and workflow burden can materially change the apparent value of a clinical prediction model.
+The final model is best seen as a retrospective tool in infection-prevention review prioritization.
+It is not quite a diagnostic model and is not ready for deployment.
+The project, however, contributes as a strong auditable example of how cohort construction, outcome definition, leakage control, calibration, and workflow burden can materially change the apparent value of a clinical prediction model.

 ## Citation